Daniel Webster: Leading lawyer

 Webster continued to practice law while serving in the House of Representatives, and he argued his first case before the Supreme Court of the United States in early 1814.
 He had been highly regarded in New Hampshire since his days in Boscawen and was respected for his service in the House of Representatives, but he came to national prominence as counsel in a number of important Supreme Court cases.
 Between 1814 and 1852, he argued at least one case in the vast majority of the sessions of the Supreme Court; he served as counsel in a total of 223 cases, and won approximately half of those cases.
-He also represented numerous clients outside of Supreme Court cases, including prominent individuals such as George Crowninshield, Francis Cabot Lowell, and John Jacob Astor.
+He also represented numerous clients outside of Supreme Court cases, including prominent individuals such as George Crowninshield Jr., Francis Cabot Lowell, and John Jacob Astor.

 Though Congress was dominated by Democratic-Republicans, Chief Justice John Marshall ensured that the Federalist ideology retained a presence in the courts.
 Webster quickly became skilled at articulating arguments designed to appeal to Marshall and another influential Supreme Court justice, Joseph Story.
 He played an important role in eight of the most celebrated constitutional cases decided by the Court between 1814 and 1824.
 In many of these—particularly in Dartmouth College v.
 Woodward (1819) and Gibbons v.
 Ogden (1824)—the Supreme Court handed down decisions based largely on his arguments.
 Marshall's most famous declaration, "the power to tax is the power to destroy," in McCulloch v.
 Maryland (1819), was taken from Webster's presentation against the state of Maryland.
 As a result of his series of successes in Supreme Court cases, many people began calling him the "Great Expounder and Defender of the Constitution."
 He would continue to argue cases before the Supreme Court after Marshall's death in 1835, but he generally found the Taney Court to be less receptive to his arguments.